apalski/wodapp/notes.md

 	Users can view all their WODs, individual WODs and the WODs they PR'd in Users can view all their movements, individual movements and the movements they have PR'd in

-2. WODs
+2. user_WODs
 	WODs have a name (actual name or the date), date, result, type (either 'for time', 'for weight' or 'for repetitions'), movements and PR (boolean true/false)
 	WODs belong to a user
 	WODs have many movements

-	WODs are selected from a list of existing WODs created by Admin user WODs can be listed by name (and then best result)? to group the same WOD to compare results
+	WODs are selected from a list of existing WODs created by Admin user - from a dropdown list of WOD names, the user receives the WOD description and can then enter a result or PR.
+	WODs can be listed by name (and then best result)? to group the same WOD to compare results

-3. Movements
+3. user_Movements
 	Movements have a name, date, result, type ('time', 'weight' or 'repetitions') and PR (boolean true/false) Movements belong to a user
 	Movements have many WODs

 	Movements are selected from a list of existing WODs created by the Admin user Movements can be displayed by name (and then by best result)? to group the same movement to compare results

+4. owner_WODs

 4. PRs are a boolean field in WODs and movements
 	PRs can be listed by all, by WOD or by individual movements